 - contributions to the pension fund;

-- expenses for research and development conducted in Indonesia.
+- expenses for R&D conducted in Indonesia; and

 Non-deductible expenses include: